 The Battery Separator will recognize a weak engine battery and connect the house battery to the engine battery when the ignition switch is engaged for starting the engine.

-NOTE: In the event the engine battery is depleted, Sprinter recommends using a trickle charge only when charging the battery.
-When jumping the engine battery do not use a power boost.
+NOTE: In the event the engine battery is depleted, read and follow the instructions in the Chevrolet Owner's manual.